bhavishyasingla1/drone_detection_webapp/README.md

-# Drone Detection Web Application
+# Drone Detection Web App

 Welcome to the Drone Detection Web Application!
 This project aims to provide a user-friendly interface for detecting and monitoring drone activities in a given area.
 It leverages advanced computer vision techniques to identify drones in real time.